SunTouch Mats Specifications and Installation Procedure ## SECTION 1 - OVERVIEW, SPECIFICATIONS & ELECTRICAL PREPARATION ```html

 Step 2.4: Mortar Applications

-For non-masonry floor coverings such as laminate or engineered wood, self-leveling mortar installations are recommended.
+For laminate or engineered wood floor applications, self-leveling mortar installations are typically recommended.

 Step 2.8: Thermostat Sensor Installation

-The floor sensor should be positioned between heating wires approximately 6"–12" into the heated area.
+The floor sensor should be positioned between heating wires approximately 6 to 12 inches into the heated floor area.

-Avoid placing sensors near heating ducts or other heat sources.
+Avoid placing sensors near heating ducts or other external heat sources.

 Step 2.9: Mat Turns and Fill-In Techniques

-The orange mesh may be cut and rotated to navigate corners and obstacles while keeping the heating wire intact.
+The orange mesh backing may be cut and rotated around corners and obstacles while keeping the heating wire intact.

 Phase 3: Final Floor Installation

-Always continue resistance testing throughout the flooring installation process.
+Continue resistance testing throughout the floor installation process.

 - Use latex-modified or epoxy-modified mortars